 - Spruce up your dining table with assorted coloured dining chairs to make the area look a little less empty.

-- Place a generous amount of frames and greens to create an equally functional and conducive open kitchen and dining room fusion.
+- Use a lot of frames and greens to create a functional and inviting open kitchen and dining room fusion.

 - Hang some layered pendants and use warm lights to make your kitchen look less unoccupied.

-For an open plan concept, a tall storage unit or display cabinet can double up as your kitchen's partition to other parts of the area.
+For an open-plan concept, a tall storage unit or display cabinet can double up as your kitchen's partition to other parts of the area.
 Ditch closed overhead cabinets that contribute to the emptiness of a bigger space and embrace more exposed and creative shelving.
-You can choose from a variety of cubby-hole top shelving or the do-it-yourself slat pendant shelves.
+You have the option of cubby-hole top shelving or do-it-yourself slatted pendant shelves.

 8. L-shaped HDB Kitchen

-As its name describes, a classic L-shaped kitchen features a long straight configuration connected to a smaller one forming a right angle.
-The longer partition usually caters to the main kitchen work like food prep, cooking, and storage, while the shorter one usually works for dishwashing and cleaning.
+As its name implies, a classic L-shaped kitchen features a long, straight configuration connected to a smaller one, forming a right angle.
+The longer partition usually caters to the main kitchen tasks like food prep, cooking, and storage, while the shorter one usually works for dishwashing and cleaning.
 Depending on the position of your counters, you may create a mini peninsula by tucking some bar stools underneath a slim table placed beside a free counter space.
-You may also set an additional small table instead of building a centre island.
+Instead of constructing a centre island, you could set up an additional small table.

-One of the primary considerations in designing an L-shaped kitchen is maintaining its clean workflow.
-To make the most out of this ergonomic configuration, you shall strategically place your items in places where they won't clutter the space.
-For a refrigerator, for example, ample space between your wall and counter is needed so you won't have to deal with the hassle of placing it nearer the door or an open area where everyone sees its wires.
+One of the primary considerations in designing an L-shaped kitchen is maintaining a clean workflow.
+To make the most out of this ergonomic configuration, you should strategically place your items in places where they won't clutter the space.
+For a refrigerator, for example, ample space between your wall and counter is needed so you won't have to deal with the hassle of placing it nearer the door or in an open area where everyone can see its wires.
 Liven up your available wall space by adding a mixture of closed cabinets for additional storage and open shelves for some displays.
-Occupy the dead space with wall arts and ornaments to make your kitchen more attractive.
+Occupy the dead space with wall art and ornaments to make your kitchen more attractive.

-For an extra texture, you can go for mid-century glass inserts for your top space and opt for handled floor cabinets for a balanced look.
+For an extra touch of texture, you can go for mid-century glass inserts for your top space and opt for handled floor cabinets for a balanced look.

 Closed cabinets are the champions of kitchen storage.
-They are designed to hide kitchen wirings and some parts of the sink that are not meant to be exposed.
+They are designed to hide kitchen wiring and some parts of the sink that are not meant to be exposed.
 They also provide ease of access to kitchen appliances and utensils.
 Make the most out of filler cabinet space by creating a vertical pull-out drawer for your knife set and other utensils.
-You can also build a pull out pantry for spices, condiments, and other kitchen essentials that you need immediate access to.
+You can also build a pull-out pantry for spices, condiments, and other kitchen essentials that you need immediate access to.

 9. U-shaped HDB Kitchen

-At Mega Furniture, we love cooking as much as we enjoy a scrumptious meal.
-A mouth-watering Asian meal includes steaming, deep-frying, and sautéing with loads of spices and garlic smells spreading around the place.
-A U-shaped kitchen layout helps contain this heavy-duty cooking dilemma while providing ease to carry out the work triangle.
-This configuration needs thorough purpose planning, including measuring your aisle between the counters and the space taken up by the cabinet doors when opened.
+At Megafurniture, we love cooking as much as we enjoy a scrumptious meal.
+A mouth-watering Asian meal includes steaming, deep-frying, and sautéing, with loads of spices and garlic smells spreading around the place.
+A U-shaped kitchen layout helps contain this heavy-duty cooking dilemma while providing ease for carrying out the work triangle.
+This configuration needs thorough planning, including measuring your aisle between the counters and the space taken up by the cabinet doors when opened.
 When done right, a U-shaped kitchen will surely give you a fun and fulfilling cooking experience.

-A U-shaped kitchen provides ample countertop space and cabinetry, even to a smaller area.
-Having abundant space to work, you can turn one side of the U shape into a peninsula.
+A U-shaped kitchen provides ample countertop space and cabinetry, even in a smaller area.
+With plenty of room to work, you can turn one side of the U shape into a peninsula.
 Get rid of the lower cabinets on one side and tuck in some tools to maximise your dine-in area.
-Utilise your upper recesses with a combination of closed and open shelvings to make the U-shape look more spacious than it actually is.
+Utilise your upper recesses with a combination of closed and open shelving to make the U-shape look more spacious than it actually is.

-If you have a relatively small kitchen space, experimenting with your colour combination can do the trick in making it look roomier.
-Add depth to your configuration by opting for darker coloured cabinets, then keep your upper cabinets with whites and neutrals to make the kitchen look less occupied.
+If you have a small kitchen, experimenting with colour combinations can help make it appear larger.
+Choose darker-colored cabinets to add depth to your configuration, then keep your upper cabinets white and neutral to make the kitchen appear less crowded.
 To invite nature into a closed kitchen, add some small greens on corners that would not restrict your movements.

 For a U-shaped HDB kitchen, placing medium-sized kitchen appliances on countertops might be a less efficient move.
 Having three countertops means that you have more things to look at when you enter the kitchen.
 Displaying less-used kitchen appliances and utensils on top of your counter makes it look cramped and too occupied.
-Spare your counter space to the basic wares and keep the less used items within your cabinets.
-If you want a total clutter-free counter space, put your appliances and kitchen wares on easy-to-access open cupboards.
+Spare your counter space for the basics and keep the less-used items within your cabinets.
+If you want a totally clutter-free counter space, put your appliances and kitchen wares in easy-to-access open cupboards.

 10. Galley HDB Kitchen

-Think of two parallel countertops enveloping a narrow straight aisle, a Galley Kitchen practically fits features and purpose in a compact space.
+Imagine two parallel countertops enveloping a narrow straight aisle; a Galley Kitchen practically fits features and purpose in a compact space.
 As a "galley" in a ship, this kitchen layout is perfect for space-saving.
-Because of its simple nature, a galley kitchen often requires less renovation cost, especially for its counter space and cabinetry.
+Because of its simple nature, a galley kitchen often requires less renovation, especially for its counter space and cabinetry.
 However, as it offers a compact kitchen solution, a galley kitchen tends to look more cramped, and it might not be conducive for pair or group cooking.
 Due to renovation or budget constraints, turning a narrow galley kitchen into a more spacious one is challenging.
-But even without wall hackings and major renovation works, you can still make the most out of your galley with creativity and some space-saving tricks.
+But even if you don't have the budget for major renovations or wall hacking, you can make the most of your kitchen with a little creativity and some space-saving tricks.

-Carefully plan your sink, stove, and fridge configuration to keep ease of movement, especially if you are cooking with someone.
-Think about the process- gathering and cleaning the ingredients, food preparation, cooking, and serving.
+Carefully plan your sink, stove, and fridge configuration to allow ease of movement, especially if you are cooking with someone.
+Think about the processes involved: gathering and cleaning the ingredients, food preparation, cooking, and serving.
 Place your fridge near the sink for easier food preparation and the sink on the opposite side of the stove for a smoother workflow.
-Also, consider the number of people cooking in your galley kitchen.
-Allot alternate work zones if two or more people are cooking.
+Also, consider the number of people cooking in your small galley kitchen.
+Allocate alternate work zones if two or more people are cooking.

 Get away from that typical hallway look and make your space a small yet remarkable one with these simple galley designing tricks:

-- Add a little drama with marble top cabinets and rustic upper shelvings.
+- Add a little drama with marble-topped cabinets and rustic upper shelving.

 - Create an illusion of space with white paint and mirror decorations.
 Introduce natural light with minimal window treatment.

 Because we have a small space to start with, filling up the room with too many kitchen items will make it more cramped and uncomfortable to work in.
-Keep your appliances and essentials in safe and closed cabinets to keep the sight clear and refreshing.
-Maximise the purpose of your whole space, including the walls, by installing upper and lower shelvings.
-For space-saving and variation, you may use a tall and slender cupboard.
+Keep your appliances and essentials in safe, closed cabinets to keep your sight clear and refreshing.
+Maximise the purpose of your whole space, including the walls, by installing upper and lower shelving.
+For space-saving and variety, you may use a tall and slender cupboard.

 11. One-Wall HDB Kitchen

-Another kitchen layout that is efficient for space-saving is the one-wall kitchen.
+Another kitchen layout that is efficient for saving space is the one-wall kitchen.
 Unlike a galley kitchen or a U-shape configuration, a one-wall kitchen gives you one linear space to work with your triangle.
-This means that your cooking range, sink, refrigerator, and cabinetry shall be fitted to one straight area.
+This means that your kitchen range, sink, refrigerator, and cabinetry must all be installed in a single straight line.
 This looks conducive enough, right?
-If properly planned, this simple kitchen layout provides a lot of ease since you do not have to turn from one countertop to the other to do your task, but it presents some challenges in fitting all the appliances and kitchen items in a limited space while keeping ample countertop to work with.
-Creativity and resourcefulness are important to make the most out of a one-wall kitchen.
+If properly planned, this simple kitchen layout provides a lot of ease since you do not have to turn from one countertop to the other to do your task, but it presents some challenges in fitting all the appliances and kitchen items in a limited space while keeping ample countertops to work with.
+Creativity and resourcefulness are important to make the most of a one-wall kitchen.
 Here are some easy tips that you may follow.

 This compact configuration also allows extra room for dining sets or islands.
 If you want to keep more appliances and kitchenware, a mobile kitchen island or a buffet hutch will do the job.